mezantrop/ts-warp/README.md

 #### Build the appplication from sources

-Using terminal, in the directory with TS-Warp source code run:
+Using terminal, in the directory with TS-Warp source code run as the nomal user:

   ```sh
   $ make